-A journey of faith: Bryn’s story
+A journey of determination: Harry’s story

 When Bryn first came to Alabaré, he was at his lowest point.
 A veteran who had served in the RAF Regiment for 14 years, Bryn found himself homeless after a breakdown in his relationship and sleeping rough.